 While weight loss is certainly not the goal of the Save Our Bones Program, it may sometimes be a personal goal of some Savers, especially as spring approaches in the Northern hemisphere.

 The Program itself is easy to adjust for either weight loss or weight gain, and understanding what foods promote weight loss is part of the customization process.
-As you’ll discover in today’s post, the following seven foods are Foundation Foods on the Save Our Bones Program, so they are exceptional at renewing and building bone as well.
+As you’ll discover in today’s article, the following seven foods are Foundation Foods on the Save Our Bones Program, so they are exceptional at renewing and building bone as well.

 And these foods, aside from being delicious, are filling, easy to obtain, low in calories, and rich in bone-healthy nutrients.